API Reference¶

 Streaming Chat Completion¶

-Use the same endpoints with "stream": true
+Use the same endpoints with "stream": true.
+Hayhooks streams chunks in OpenAI-compatible format.

 MCP Server¶